-- a) On weekends, if a training activity has been planned, the Participant will have to submit his / her request to the Chief Instructor through DS (T&C). - b) On working days, on extreme compassionate grounds / health reasons, the participants will have to apply for casual leave or short leave to the Chief Instructor through DS (T&C).
+- a) On weekends, if a training activity has been planned, the Participant will have to submit his / her request to the Chief Instructor through DS (T&C). - b) On working days, on extreme compassionate grounds / health reasons, the participants will have to apply for casual leave or short leave to the Chief Instructor

+- through DS (T&C).
 It may please be noted that the short leave is sanctioned by the CI, whereas casual leave is sanctioned by the Director General. - c) Three short leaves will be considered as one casual leave (one short leave for 2 hrs./one session). - d) Request for leave or short leave through SMS or on telephone will not be entertained, except in the case of an emergency.
 Leave (short/full day) must be applied formally on the prescribed pro forma, available at the Reception.
-Station leave must also be requested, in case needed, on the Casual Leave pro forma. - e) Leave on personal medical grounds can be availed subject to the recommendation of a Medical Officer. - f) Participants desirous to leave Karachi for the weekend should sign the weekend / Leave Register placed in the hostel. - g) Leave status of participants will be counted against 07-days leave.
-According to NIM Lahore Leave Policy "any Participant who misses a total of 06 days of the Course studies (whether with permission or otherwise) would be liable to be withdrawn from the course.
+Station leave must also be requested, in case needed, on the Casual Leave pro forma. - e) Leave on personal medical grounds can be availed subject to the recommendation of a Medical Officer. - f) Participants desirous to leave Karachi for the weekend should sign the weekend / Leave Register placed in the hostel. - g) According to NIM Leave Policy "any Participant who misses more than a total of 06 days of the Course studies (whether with permission or otherwise) would be liable to be withdrawn from the course.
 Genuineness of the reason cannot compensate for the loss of learning.
-Therefore, no exceptions are allowed."
+Therefore, no exceptions are allowed.
+In case of any ambiguity, please consult with DS(T&C).

-2.25 Sports Policy
+2.26 Sports Policy